splunk/public-o11y-docs/admin/authentication/SSO/sso-troubleshoot.rst

   * Confirm that :guilabel:`Entity ID` and :guilabel:`ACS URL`, also called :guilabel:`Reply URL` point to the correct realm.
   * Check whether :guilabel:`Integration-specific Entity ID`, if used, and :guilabel:`ACS URL` contain the correct Integration ID.
   * See whether :guilabel:`Entity ID`, also called :guilabel:`Metadata URL` or :guilabel:`SAML audience`, is the same in the IdP and Splunk Observability Cloud.
 The :guilabel:`Entity ID` can contain the integration ID or not.
-Whether it is included is controlled by a check box on the integration setup page.
+Whether it is included is controlled by a checkbox in the Splunk Observability Cloud integration setup page.
 Make sure that the same Entity ID is configured in the IdP.
   * Check that claims are configured correctly.
 Claims are case sensitive. :code:`Email` doesn't work, so you must use :code:`User.email`.